bruncarbourges/unimathleteskahoot/README.md

 # mathleteskahoot

-mathleteskahoot is a Python library that renders graphs used in Uni High Mathletes' Kahoot quizzes.
+mathleteskahoot is a Python library that renders graphs used in the Uni High Mathletes' Kahoot quizzes.

 ## Installation